 With so many advantages, you may be wondering, "Why doesn't everyone start from seed?"
 Well, frankly, it's slower and a little more challenging.
-But with this guide, I aim to make it less so!
+This guide will help you master the process.
 Let's dig in.

-1. Decide the best time to plant your seeds.
+1 Decide the best time to plant your seeds.